-Enterprises in the construction, engineering and manufacturing spaces allocated significant resources toward Environmental Health and Safety programs in 2017.
-This activity will carry over into the new year, as EHS directors in those industries say they’ll be increasing their budgets for fiscal 2018, according to survey data from Verdantix.
+Enterprises in the construction, engineering and manufacturing spaces allocated significant resources toward Environmental Health and Safety programs in 2018.
+This activity will carry over into the new year, as EHS directors in those industries say they’ll be increasing their budgets for fiscal 2019, according to survey data from Verdantix.
 Where are leaders planning to invest the majority of these new funds?
-Information Technology (IT).
+Safety technology.

-Here are five of the most significant developments affecting IT-based EHS improvements initiatives in 2018:
+Here are five of the most significant developments affecting technology-based EHS improvement initiatives in 2019.

 1. Mobile Growth

 An estimated 77 percent of Americans now own smartphones, according to analysts at the Pew Research Center.
 Organizations maintain bring-your-own-device policies and manage robust backend platforms that support data-driven, on-the-go workflows.

 In 2019, EHS professionals will focus both on utilizing mobile tools for their tasks and overseeing the safety of employees who use mobile devices on the job.
 Expect workplace safety tools such as mobile inspection and incident applications to become more prevalent; and an increase in technological controls that turn off mobile devices when workers are completing key tasks.